ivanmaeder/books/history/beethoven.md

 > Here is the meaning of the simple contredanse that underlies a heroic symphony: the *englische* as image of the ideal society, the conquering Hero's gift to humanity.

-> In nearly the whole of an issue with Beethoven's picture on the cover, the *Allgemeine Musikalische Zeitung* hailed the publication of the *Prometheus* Variations in these kinds of terms: "inexhaustible imagination, original humor, and deep, intimate, even passionate feeling are the particular features… from which arises the ingenious physiognomy that distinguishes nearly all of Herr v.
-B's works.
-This earns him one of the highest places among instrumental composers of the first rank."
+> In nearly the whole of an issue with Beethoven's picture on the cover, the *Allgemeine Musikalische Zeitung* hailed the publication of the *Prometheus* Variations in these kinds of terms: "inexhaustible imagination, original humor, and deep, intimate, even passionate feeling are the particular features…"

 ### Late Period